ycpcs/cs320-spring2018/labs/index.md

 The labs provide extremely important concepts and techniques that will be essential for completing your team project.
 The given due dates are the enforced dates, but I **HIGHLY** encourage you to work on the SQL-related labs (Lab04, Lab05, and Lab06) ahead of time, as they are essential for getting a good start on your persistent database design and implementation.

 In fact, your team will likley be using Lab06 as the basis for your team project's database.
-If you ask any of the teams from last year, they will all tell you that the database portion of their project implementation was the most time-consuming and difficult of their various project's tasks.
+If you ask any of the teams from previous years, they will all tell you that the database portion of their project implementation was the most time-consuming and difficult of their various project's tasks.

 Due Date | Lab | File
 ---- | --- | ----